Frequently asked questions

 At Life Plan Communities, also known as Continuing Retirement Communities (or CCRCs), residents can enter the community in residential or independent living.
 If their health changes, they can move to a level of living that provides more care, such as assisted living, memory care or skilled nursing.
 Communities offer amenities and services such as dining, indoor and outdoor activities, outings, transportation, wellness programs, clubs, groups, performances, and more.

+Anyone who is 60 years or older can be a resident at The Forum!
 People often think they need to wait to move into a community.
 They may say things like, “I’m too young, “It’s too soon” or “I’m just not ready yet.”
 But really, the earlier you move, the earlier you can enjoy the lifestyle at the community, make friends, and take advantage of wellness programs that can keep you feeling young and active for years to come.
 However, The Forum at Rancho San Antonio offers all levels of care, so moving here is a smart decision at any time.

 Some important qualities to look for: a full continuum of care, financial stability, longevity of staff, high-quality rankings, a structure that gives you a voice in the community, lots of enriching programs and amenities and friendly residents and staff.
 You also want to find the community that fits your unique needs — whether you prefer an urban area or a beautiful natural setting, a large resident population or a smaller, more intimate size.